Tongass Management Plan Amendement Moves too Slowly

 Logging over the last century, however, has changed the Tongass, particularly by targeting the rare, old-growth forest stands with the biggest trees.
 While only nine percent of the productive old growth in the Tongass has been clearcut to date, perhaps half of the big-tree old growth has been cut.
 Yet these same, productive stands are also the most important for fish, wildlife, and ecosystem integrity.

 While the Tongass still boasts healthy populations of fish and wildlife, many of its most important places are still at risk.
 Today, conservation of the Tongass is at a critical juncture.
-The U.S. Forest Service has recently completed amendments to its forest management plan, which continues to focus timber harvest on many unlogged watersheds with high wildlife, fisheries, and recreational values.
+The U.S. Forest Service is currently amending its forest management plan, which continues to focus timber harvest on many unlogged watersheds with high wildlife, fisheries, and recreational values.

 The Tongass National Forest provides us with the greatest opportunity in the nation, if not the world, for protecting temperate rainforest at the ecosystem scale.
 But this opportunity will require a new, balanced approach for conserving the most important places in the forest while also providing sustainable economic opportunities for local communities.